spantaleev/matrix-docker-ansible-deploy/README.md

 - this one optionally can store the `media_store` content repository files on [Amazon S3](https://aws.amazon.com/s3/) (but defaults to storing files on the server's filesystem)

-- this one optionally **allows you to use an external PostgreSQL server** for Matrix Synapse's database (but defaults to running one in a container)
+- this one optionally **allows you to use an external PostgreSQL server** for Synapse's database (but defaults to running one in a container)

 ## Installation